 CLASS PLACEMENTS & CONFIRMATIONS

-Placement: If you have questions with regards to which class selection would best suit your child, please feel free to contact our Water Front Manager: Katie Canning for assistance---- we seek to provide a fun save, pressure free environment for your child to grow and develop in!
+Placement: If you have questions with regards to which class selection would best suit your child, please feel free to contact our Water Front and Membership Manager: Katie Canning for assistance---- we seek to provide a fun save, pressure free environment for your child to grow and develop in!

 Students will be assigned to classes according to age, size and ability.
 Children who are new to the SHYC program are asked to describe their sailing experience on the registration form to assist in appropriate placement.
 Typically, sailors spend two seasons in each class.
 Students may progress at different rates through the program.

 Registration packages will be processed in the order received.
 Members’ children will have priority in class placements until April 15th, 2017.
 Class assignments will be confirmed after the May 15th deadline.
 Should it become necessary, a waiting list will be maintained.
 Please register on time, as classes fill up quickly.